Prolifode/mkspiffs-wrapper/README.md

 # mkspiffs-wrapper

-This is a Node.js wrapper for `mkspiffs.exe`, allowing you to execute mkspiffs commands directly from your Node.js applications.
+This is a Node.js wrapper for `mkspiffs`, allowing you to execute mkspiffs commands directly from your Node.js applications.

 ## Installation